 The CLC is made up of three distinct programs for each grade level

-Since 2017, Chicago Literacies has partnered with over 15 schools with a majority student population of English Learners, 25 educators across the southside and lower westside of the city, impacting over 700 students.
-This free program offers 21 English/Spanish articles with accompanying read along audios that focus on Chicago Stories.
+Since 2017, Chicago Literacies has partnered with over 22 schools with a majority student population of English Learners, 62 educators across the South Side and lower West Side of the city, impacting over 3,000 students.
+This free program offers 21 English/Spanish articles with accompanying read-along audios that focus on Chicago Stories.
 All articles come with fully developed lesson plans for educators.
 The program also offers teacher professional development, museum visits, classroom visits, student and parent workshops.
 The program culminates in a family event at the museum where parents, students, and the general public have an opportunity to view a temporary exhibition of the students’ work.
 This program is being coordinated by Ema Pinto, the CLC elementary school programs coordinator.

-Piloting the 2021/2022 school year, the Chicago Inquiries program will partner with eight grades 6-8th CPS schools to support educators in integrating the inquiry method in their classrooms.
-This approach will center local Chicago histories, this free program will offer educators access to an English/Spanish curriculum with accompanying lesson plans.
-Educators will have access to professional development, all supplies needed to execute the lesson plans, and a bus funds for museum visits.
-Students will have an opportunity to attend a research symposium at the museum with museum professionals and a wide range of artists to assist them in the completion of an inquiry-based project at the end of the school year.
-At the end of the program educators, students, and parents will be able to attend a family day event at the museum where the students’ work will be features.
+Piloting the 2021–22 school year, the Chicago Inquiries program will partner with eight CPS classes in grades 6–8 to support educators in integrating the inquiry method in their classrooms.
+This approach will center local Chicago histories, and the free program will offer educators access to an English/Spanish curriculum with accompanying lesson plans.
+Educators will have access to professional development, all supplies needed to execute the lesson plans, and a bus funds for Museum visits.
+Students will have an opportunity to attend a research symposium at the Museum with museum professionals and a wide range of artists to assist them in the completion of an inquiry-based project at the end of the school year.
+At the end of the program educators, students, and parents will be able to attend a family day event at the Museum where the students’ work will be featured.